PrefectHQ/prefect/docs/orchestration/execution/dask_cloud_provider_environment.md

 )
 ```

-The above code will create a Dask scheduler and 1 Dask worker using AWS Fargate each
+The above code will create a Dask scheduler and one Dask worker using AWS Fargate each
-that time any Flow using that environment runs.
+time that a Flow using that environment runs.

 :::warning Fargate Task Startup Latency